New clues to the biology of long COVID are starting to emerge

 Patients like LaDue have researchers scrambling to figure out why some people experience persistent, often debilitating symptoms after catching SARS-CoV-2.
 It remains unclear how often it occurs.
 But if only a small fraction of the hundreds of millions of people who've had COVID-19 are left struggling with long-term health problems, it's a major public health problem.

-"I think it's the post-pandemic pandemic," says Dr. Angela Cheung, who's studying long-COVID at the University of Toronto.
+"I think it's the post-pandemic pandemic," says Dr. Angela Cheung, who's studying long COVID-19 at the University of Toronto.
 "If we are conservative and think that only 10% of patients who develop COVID-19 would get long COVID, that's a huge number."

 "Not caused by one thing"